eficode-academy/terraform-fundamentals/06-Applying-Modules-in-Terraform.md

 ### Define Variables in `variables.tf`

-Before diving into the actual Terraform configurations, we start by adding `variables.tf` file to our project like last exercise.
+Before diving into the actual Terraform configurations, we start by defining the variables in the`variables.tf` file to our project like last exercise.

 **Task Instructions:**

-1. **Create the `variables.tf` file**:
+1. **Navigate to the `variables.tf` file**:
    - Navigate to `labs/06-Applying-Modules-in-Terraform/start`.
-   - Create a new file named `variables.tf`.
+   - A file called `variables.tf`should already be created.

 2. **Define the following variables**:

    - `exercise`: A string variable used to make the name of some of the resources unique.

    - `instances_configuration`: A string variable pointing to a YAML file structured with VM configurations.

      ```hcl
      variable "instances_configuration" {
        type        = string